 Krementz doubles are figural cufflinks.
 They feature wonderful scenes of roaring lions, mermaids, writhing serpents and other subjects drawn from myth, nature and history rendered in detailed relief.
 I have not yet come across a pair of Krementz doubles embellished with an abstract or merely decorative design.
 This cufflink of a Native American in song is a nice example of the artistry and rich detail with which Krementz created the doubles.

-In the years around 1900, the free flowing, fantastic designs of Art Nouveau jewelry flourished and Krementz & Company was one of the first American jewelry makers to embrace the new style.
-Krementz doubles often reflected the prevailing enthusiasm for Art Nouveau design as witnessed by the dream-like Mermaid and Swan cufflink illustrated above.
-The exotic princess or priestess cufflink at the top of this post is another striking example of l'Art Nouveau.
+In the years around 1900 the free flowing, fantastic designs of Art Nouveau jewelry flourished and Krementz & Company was one of the first American jewelry makers to adopt the new style.
+Krementz doubles often reflected the prevailing enthusiasm for Art Nouveau design as witnessed by the exotic princess or priestess cufflink pictured above.
+The at the top of this post the dream-like Mermaid and Swan cufflink is another striking example of l'Art Nouveau.

-In other Krementz doubles the Art Nouveau influence is more subtle, as in the flowing mane and windswept grasses of the preceding leonine cufflink.
+In other Krementz doubles the Art Nouveau influence is more subtle, as in the flowing mane and windswept grasses of the earliervleonine cufflink.
 Both the Art Nouveau style and fashion for Krementz doubles were relatively short-lived and largely coincided.

 This final example of a Krementz double features entwined rattle snakes.
 Among the Victorians entwined or coiled snakes were often symbols of good fortune and the promise of eternity.
 However, I suspect this interpretation may not apply when the snakes have venomous fangs and ominously rattling tails.
 The influence of Art Nouveau is seen in the scaly, twisting bodies of the two snakes, as well as the sinuous vine that is intertwined with them.
 As with all Krementz doubles the scene is beautifully and richly rendered.